noy-sternlicht/Debatable-Intelligence/README.md

    The files specified in the above snippet (`secret_keys/***_key`) are the default locations where the code will look for the keys.

-## Benchmark data
+## Data

-We make the benchmark data available at `data.csv`.
+We use a subsection of 631 speeches from [Project Debater](https://www.nature.com/articles/s41586-021-03215-w#citeas) evaluation data.
+This section is available at `data.csv`.
 The file contains the following fields:

 * `id`: The unique identifier for the speech.
 * `topic_id`: The unique identifier for the topic.